narayanghimire/shopwarePluginDemo/SwagTestWidget/ReadMe.md

 `http://yourdomain/`

-You will see 4 product on main page
+You will see 4 product with image,price and description on main page

 Check plugin basic configuration  by opening the backend url of the shopware`
 ===